ankitsharma79/SRMU-Web-App-Privacy-Policy-and-TOS/README.md

 ### 1. Purpose
 - The app is designed for SRMU students to simplify attendance access.
-- It automates login and to give faster attendance.
+- It automates login to give faster attendance.

 ### 2. User Responsibilities
 - Use the app only for personal academic purposes.